jonasrosland/cv/content/home/about.md

    - Completed Cisco CCNA and CCNP

  - ##### University of Kalmar, Kalmar, Sweden - 2000-2002
-   - Computer science and English studies
+   - Computer Science and English studies